 Historically, the Mattei family lived in the area that today makes up the Jewish ghetto.
 When the walls were built around the ghetto, the Mattei family became the guardians of the gate.
 This allowed them to control who came in and out of the Jewish Ghetto.
 They charged a fee and made a fortune controlling this gate, especially from Jews who needed to leave to bury their dead.

 8. Isola Tiberina

-Historically, the island was used as an area of medicine and quarantine back during the times of Ancient Rome.
+Historically, the island was used as an area of medicine and quarantine during the times of Ancient Rome.
 According to legend, when the ancient Romans were transporting the sacred snake from Epidauros in Greece, the snake jumped off the boat and laid to rest on the island, which prompted the Romans to immediately build a temple to Asclepius.

 7. Teatro Marcello

-The Orsini’s, a noble Italian Family, currently own the theater.
-One of the oldest bloodlines in Rome, this family actually has rights to and lives INSIDE a property older than the Colosseum!
+The Orsini’s, a noble Italian family, currently own the theater.
+One of the oldest bloodlines in Rome, this family actually has rights to and lives inside a property older than the Colosseum.